4-Eyes/omnimuse/README.md

 ## Development

 ### Setup
 If running on Windows, running the setup.bat file should set up your environment for development.
+If running Linux, use the equivalent <span>setup.sh</span> file.

 Should it fail to complete then run the following commands: